 recommendation for the funders is to use both financial support and convening power to enable ongoing conversations and collaborative action across these eight organizations and others, with a continued focus on those that are led by leaders of color and operate within communities of color."
-A summary of the report and insights gleaned during conversations among the funders and grantees will be published by EdFunders and available on the Edfunders website in fall 2022.
+A summary of the report and insights gleaned during conversations among the funders and grantees is published by Grantmakers for Education and available on the Edfunders website.